Attorneys of Sexton & Moody, P.C.

 • Schedule IV drugs, such as Xanax, Klonopin, valium and Ambien, which have a low potential for abuse but may lead to dependency

 If your criminal charges cited any of these substances, you can get your case off to a good start by being open and honest with your defense attorney about the circumstances leading to your arrest or investigation.
-Your lawyer may also order tests of samples from what the police seized.
+Your criminal defense lawyer may also order tests of samples from what the police seized.
 Sometimes such tests show that the alleged substances are not, in fact, any kind of drug at all.

 Our Firm In McDonough Lives Out Its Legacy Of Effective Representation For Defendants